Synchronization

 From the introduction, mutual exclusion restricts only one process to enter a critical section.

-process-1.candprocess-2.care two processes need to display their outputs on the standard error.
+process1.c and process2.c are two processes that need to display their outputs on the standard error.
 To ensure the output is right, these two processes should access the standard error exclusively.
-That is to say, process should wait until the other process that occupies the standard error finishes its display.
-Otherwise, the output may be confused as figure 1.
-We use semaphore to ensure mutual exclusion.
+That is to say, one process should wait until the other process occupying the standard error finishes its display.
+Otherwise, the output may be confusing as shown in the figure.
+We can use semaphore to ensure mutual exclusion.
 The result is shown in figure 2.

 #include <stdio.h>